 Becoming a registrar

 All academic and government libraries are invited to become registrars and to make Perma available to their academic and government users for free.
 Other organizations can also join our community of registrars via paid subscription.
 For more info about accounts, visit our accounts page.

-Other libraries interested in becoming a Perma registrar should contact us via this inquiry form, and we will follow up to learn more about your library and what kinds of users and usage you intend to support.
+Other organizations interested in becoming a Perma registrar should contact us via this inquiry form, and we will follow up to learn more about your group and what kinds of users and usage you intend to support.